 The holiday hoopla (HOOPLA) is behind us and the new year has begun.
 Many have enjoyed the feasts and treats of the season and are now ready to enact those New Year’s Resolutions for getting into better shape.
 That task can be a fun and entertaining experience when paired with a trip to one of Walt Disney World’s Central Florida theme parks.

-Dust off those hiking shoes or comfy sneakers and set a course for any of the area’s attractions to get those waking miles logged.
-As a way of wishing all of our readers a happy and healthy new year, ITM has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.
+Dust off those hiking shoes or comfy sneakers and set a course for any of the area’s attractions to get those walking miles logged.
+As a way of wishing all of our readers, a happy and healthy New Year, Inside the Magic has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.

-Disney’s Hollywood Studios: When including the side stroll to Rockin’ Rollercoaster and taking the tour around the park’s perimeter paths (Hollywood Blvd, Sunset Blvd, Animation Courtyard, Pixar, Streets of America, Echo Lake and back to the entrance) picks up 1.39 miles.
+Disney’s Hollywood Studios: When including the side stroll to Rock ‘n’ Roller Coaster, taking the tour around the park’s perimeter paths (Hollywood Blvd, Sunset Blvd, Animation Courtyard, Pixar, Streets of America, Echo Lake and back to the entrance) picks up 1.39 miles.

 Magic Kingdom: Taking a turn around the themed lands of the Magic Kingdom, starting and ending on Main Street (keeping right on to Tomorrowland, through Dumbo’s Circus up and around Fantasyland, along the Rivers of America in Frontierland and through Adventureland) is around 2 miles of walking (2.17 to be exact).